DavidJCobb/DovahKit/README.md

 ## License

-Qt and its components have their own license; as do zlib and LZ4.
+Qt and its components have their own license; as do zlib, LZ4, and Lua.
 My code is licensed under [Creative Commons CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise stated (some files are licensed under CC0 i.e. public domain, etc.).